apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

   customizable.
 - Rules for redirecting to a service after a logout operation are now tightened to make sure protocol cross-over is not possible.
 - The OpenID Connect userinfo endpoint is now able to correctly process mapped claims defined in CAS configuration.
+- [Account Profile Management](../registration/Account-Management-Overview.html) is now able to allow entry access when CAS is set to disallow missing
+  `service` parameters.
+- Certain ticket-related operations are now removed from the `CentralAuthenticationService` interface, as all transaction-bound operations should now be moved inside the `TicketRegistry` interface.

 ## Library Upgrades